 In short

-Minister of Health Frank Vandenbroucke has appointed Sciensano’s Cancer Centre to coordinate the development of the tool in consultation with the Cabinet, the FPS Health and the National Health and Disability Insurance RIZIV/INAMI.
+Minister Frank Vandenbroucke has appointed the Cancer Centre to coordinate the development of the eHandbook.
+The initiative is funded by the National Health and Disability Insurance RIZIV/INAMI.

 Project description

-The BeONCOsup project is set up based on recurrent results of different projects of the Cancer Centre, indicating the need to optimise supportive care for cancer patients and relatives:
+The rationale for the development of the Belgian eHandbook for (Hemato)- Oncological Supportive Care is based on recurrent results from different projects of the cancer center, indicating the need to optimize (existing) supportive care for cancer patients and relatives:

 - Study on ‘The Role of Intramural Health Professionals in the Early Sensitization of Belgian Workers With Cancer to their Return-to-Work’